 NOTE: The Peermont Metcourt Hotel is located near Johannesburg O.R.
 Tambo airport.
 The hotel has a free airport shuttle service which runs daily, every 20 minutes between 06:00 and 23:00.

 In the early morning you can partake on an optional 2 hour game drive in search of the many white rhino inhabiting Khama Rhino Sanctuary (additional cost applies).
-We then travel along the western edge of the Makgadikgadi Pans arriving in Xhumaga.
-Our campsite overlooks the Boteti River.
+We then travel along the western edge of the Makgadikgadi Pans arriving in Maun in the late afternoon.
 The evening is spent relaxing around the campfire and preparing for our 4x4 excursion into Moremi Wildlife Reserve the next day.

 After an early morning game drive we exit Moremi and travel back to Maun.
 The afternoon is free for a 1 hour scenic flight over the Okavango Delta (own expense).